galtproject/galtproject-docs/examples/en/tutorial-pr-create-registry.md

 --->

 # Create Private Property Registry
-Use this modal window to create your Private property Registry.
+Use  modal window to create your Private property Registry.

 More information on Private property registries you can find in [corresponding section in our Whitepaper](https://github.com/galtproject/galtproject-docs/blob/master/en/Whitepaper.md#creating-property-records-disputes-resolution-and-use-cases-in-private-property-registries).